-- Attendance will be taken at the beginning of each class (including Zoom classes). - o I will take attendance at two minutes after the posted class start time. - o If you are not present in class (or connected to Zoom for Zoom classes) when attendance is taken you will be counted absent. - You will maintain attendance for the online portion of the class by completing Online Quizzes, Self Evaluations, Peer Critiues, and turning in Speech Rough and Final Drafts. - If you arrive late to Class or a Zoom meeting, it is your responsibility to communicate with me at the end of class and change your absent status for the day. - You are allowed one (1) "grace" tardy.
-The first time that you arrive late to class, I will not count the tardy. - Following your grace tardy, every two (2) subsequent tardies will count as one (1) absence. - DO NOT enter or leave class while a classmate is presenting a speech. - In an effort to reduce personal contact, all assignments for the course will be turned in through Brightspace.
-All online activities must be completed by their assigned due date. - Being unprepared is not a valid excuse and those students will not be allowed to makeup either a missed speech or incomplete portions of a speech. - Students will be permitted to make up class work and assignments missed due to absences caused by (1) authorized participation in official college functions, (2) personal illness, (3) an illness or a death in the immediate family, or (4) the observance of a religious holy day. - o I require documentation for above mentioned absences in order for a student to qualify for make-up work. - o I have the prerogative of determining whether a student may make up work missed due to absences for other reasons. - If you miss an assignment deadline due to contracting COVID-19, please provide me with a doctor's note and I will work with you to complete the assignment when you are recovered. - It is the student's responsibility to inform the professor of the reason for an absence and to do so in a timely fashion. - You must email me or leave me a voicemail on the day of your absence to qualify for make-up work. - o The syllabus lists a class schedule with assignments for each day.
+- Attendance will be taken at the beginning of each class. - o I will take attendance at two minutes after the posted class start time. - o If you are not present in class when attendance is taken you will be counted absent. - If you arrive late to Class, it is your responsibility to communicate with me at the end of class and change your absent status for the day. - You are allowed one (1) "grace" tardy.
+The first time that you arrive late to class, I will not count the tardy. - Following your grace tardy, every two (2) subsequent tardies will count as one (1) absence. - DO NOT enter or leave class while a classmate is presenting a speech. - In an effort to reduce personal contact, many assignments for the course will be turned in through Brightspace.
+All online activities must be completed by their assigned due date. - Being unprepared is not a valid excuse and those students will not be allowed to makeup either a missed speech or incomplete portions of a speech. - Students will be permitted to make up class work and assignments missed due to absences caused by (1) authorized participation in official college functions, (2) personal illness, (3) an illness or a death in the immediate family, or (4) the observance of a religious holy day. - I require documentation for above mentioned absences in order for a student to qualify for make-up work. - o I have the prerogative of determining whether a student may make up work missed due to absences for other reasons. - It is the student's responsibility to inform the professor of the reason for an absence and to do so in a timely fashion. - You must email me or leave me a voicemail on the day of your absence to qualify for make-up work. - The syllabus lists a class schedule with assignments for each day.
 Please note that this syllabus may be amended during the semester.
-If you are absent from class, it is your responsibility to inquire about changes.
+If you are absent from class, it is your responsibility to inquire about changes. - If you know ahead of time that you will be absent from class on a day you are assigned to present a speech, please speak to me about it as much in advance as possible we may be able to reschedule your presentation date. - Absence from 25 percent of the class will be taken as evidence that the student does not intend to complete the course and the student will be withdrawn from the course by the instructor.

-- If you know ahead of time that you will be absent from class on a day you are assigned to present a speech, please speak to me about it as much in advance as possible we may be able to reschedule your presentation date. - Absence from 25 percent of the class will be taken as evidence that the student does not intend to complete the course and the student will be withdrawn from the course by the instructor. - o If the student's absences (25 percent) are accumulated before the official drop date, the instructor will assign the student a "W." If the student reaches 25 percent after the official drop date, the instructor will assign a W if the student is passing or an F if the student is not passing. - The last day for student initiated withdrawals is March 26th.
-With a blended schedule, 8 absences (whether in person or online) will meet the 25% policy standards.
+- o If the student's absences (25 percent) are accumulated before the official drop date, the instructor will assign the student a "W." If the student reaches 25 percent after the official drop date, the instructor will assign a W if the student is passing or an F if the student is not passing. - The last day for student initiated withdrawals is October 24th.
+With a MW schedule, 8 absences will meet the 25% policy standards.